English Colony of Barcelona Football Team: Sociedad de Foot-Ball de Barcelona (1894–96)

-The activity of the Barcelona society continued with intensity and news give reports of several training sessions to prepare for future matches against the Torelló team.
-Barcelona only played two non-training matches in the 1894–95 season, both against Cockram's Torelló team, with Reeves being the captain in both games.
-The first match took place on 24 March 1895 and ended in an 8–3 local victory, and the result was attributed to the fact that Torelló played against the sun and against the wind and that their five forwards (or runners as the local press of the time called them) had trouble getting through Barcelona's strong and robust defenders, Brown and Wilson.
-Barcelona's goals were netted by Reeves, John (2) and William Parsons, Enrique Morris, Barrié, Fallon and Beaty-Pownall, while Torelló's goals were scored by Cockram, Englis and Tong.
-The second match took place on 14 April, after the Torelló Football Association, fulfilling a duty of courtesy, accepted the invitation of the Barcelona Football Society to play another match, this one at Torelló's field, a sloping and flooded ground.
+The activity of the SF de Barcelona continued with intensity and news gave reports of several training sessions to prepare for future matches against the Torelló team.
+Barcelona only played two non-training matches in the 1894–95 season, both against Torelló team, with Reeves and Cochran being the captain of their respective sides in both games.
+These were the very first football games between teams from two different cities (in Catalonia).
+The first match took place on 24 March 1895 and ended in an 8–3 local victory, and the result was attributed to the fact that Torelló played against both the sun and the wind and that their five forward (or runners as the local press of the time called them) had trouble getting through Barcelona's strong and robust defenders, Brown and Wilson.
+Barcelona's goals were netted by Reeves, John (2) and William Parsons, Enrique Morris, Barrié, Fallon and Beaty-Pownall, while Torelló's goals were scored by Cochran, Englis and Tong.

+The second match took place on 14 April, after the Torelló Football Association, fulfilling a duty of courtesy, accepted the invitation of the Barcelona Football Society to play another match, this one at Torelló's field, a sloped and waterlogged ground.
 According to the chronicles of the time, they disputed said "challenge" as an act of revenge, and this time victory smiled at those from Torelló with a 5–3 win.
 Barcelona played with the same team except for three changes, replacing defenders Fallon and Wilson with Richardson and Quiney, and midfielder Barrié with Heather.
 On the other hand, Torelló played with only one change.
-Cockram netted a hat-trick in the first half to give a 3–0 lead to his side, but Barcelona fought back in the second half and managed to make it 3–3.
+Cochran netted a hat-trick in the first half to give a 3–0 lead to his side, but Barcelona fought back in the second half and managed to make it 3–3.
 However, Torelló scored twice in the dying minutes, thanks to an own goal and pressure on Barça's defender Quiney that forced him to drop the ball for an unidentified Torelló element to score.
 These meetings gave rise to the curious circumstance that a peseta was charged for the entrance and 2.10 with a seat in the grandstand.
-With a capacity of 3,000, Bonanova was seen completely full on both occasions as the public wanted to witness the very first football games between teams from two different cities (in Catalonia), being interested in the affair as if it was well known to most of them, and after the games were over, the attendees left the venue enthusiastic and satisfied, and with some of the young spectators dedicating themselves to rehearsing some passes and hits with the ball, thus demonstrating the pleasure with which they had witnessed it.
+With a capacity of 3,000, Bonanova was seen completely full on both occasions with the public being interested in the affair as if it was well known to most of them, and after the games were over, the attendees left the venue enthusiastic and satisfied, and with some of the young spectators dedicating themselves to rehearsing some passes and hits with the ball, thus demonstrating the pleasure with which they had witnessed it.